piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Dz.U.2022.0.1138 t.j - Kodeks karny.Art.
 271 [online] Available at: https://isap.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20220001138 [Accessed 18 Sep.
 2023].
 ## Unit 1
 In Unit 1 we discussed the scientific investigation (Anderson and Hepburn, 2020) as well as ethics in research (Bailey et al., 2013).
 We focused on answering important questions, such as “What is the purpose of research”?
-I learned about the reasons behind conducting research (QuestionPro, 2021) and I had my first chance to interact with other students during the Collaborative Learning Discussion 1 (which has a separate section dedicated to these discussions only.
+I learned about the reasons behind conducting research (QuestionPro, 2021) and I had my first chance to interact with other students during the Collaborative Learning Discussion 1 (which has a separate section dedicated to these discussions only).
+It was my first proper encounter with the rationale behind a researchand I must say it was much different to the research I was used to in my professional life (NotedSource, 2023).
+Commercial research looks much different to the academic one - I will explore this topic in the reflection on research methods further.

 Reference list

 Anderson, H & Hepburn, B. (2020) 'Scientific Method' in: Zalta, E. (Eds) The Stanford Encyclopedia of Philosophy (Winter 2020 edition).
 Metaphysics Research Lab, Stanford University.

 Bailey, M. et al. (2013) Applying Ethical Principles to Information and Communication Technology Research: A Companion to the Menlo Report.

+NotedSource.
+(2023).
+Corporate vs. Academic Research: Goals, Methods, and Outcomes. [online] Available at: https://notedsource.io/resources/corporate-vs-academic-research-goals-methods-and-outcomes [Accessed 20 Oct.
+2023].

 QuestionPro (2021).
 What is research?